- Prospective Student Home

 - Consumer Information

 About Manar: I graduated high school when I was 16 and finished my associate’s degree when I was 18.
 I then spent a year in Palestine teaching English to students in kindergarten, 5th, 6th, and 7th grade.
 Afterwards, I came back home to pursue my bachelor’s degree.
 Teaching showed me how much I wanted to make a positive impact.

 Why did you choose NIU Law?
-I chose NIU because I can get a high quality education at an affordable price.
+I chose NIU because I could get a high quality education at an affordable price.
 I get to know the professors very well, and I get to interact with them.
 I like that everyone is friendly, motivating, and encouraging.
 Around every corner I turn, I get advice.
 In law school, you can’t have negative people surrounding you, and I really like the positive support.

 This interview was conducted in Fall 2011 and updated in Spring 2014.

 Graduation Year: 2014

 Undergraduate Institution: Governors State University